 The word “civilization” really got to me.
 Where the fuck was I anyway?
 I thought I was in California...surfers and stoners and the hippies that never came back down to the rest of us.
 Would I encounter people who were NOT civilized?
 I kept riding.
 The wind seemed to grow in intensity as the daylight faded completely into blackness.
 While the 1300 lumens light on my bike illuminated everything directly in front of me, I still felt like a pilot fish alone in the midst of a black ocean.
-The anxiety of having something go wrong with the bike—even something as simple as having to change a flat in this darkness—was bugging me.
-Suddenly, up ahead, I saw holiday lights decorating a structure, which, upon passing, I realized was a large barn with a little seating area next to it, also lit up by hanging lamps.
-Written on a sign was “PIE SISTERS,” or something like that, and “12 pm to 6 pm.”
+The anxiety of having something go wrong with the bike—even something as simple as having to change a flat in this darkness—was distracting me like a splinter.
+Suddenly, up ahead, I saw holiday lights decorating a structure which, upon passing, I realized was a large barn with a little seating area next to it.
+The seating area was also lit up by hanging lamps.
+Written on a sign was “PIE SISTERS” and “12 pm to 6 pm.”
 Five minutes after passing it, I decided I should go back and bed down there for the night.
 I’d ridden a little over 80 miles, and while I had the energy for more, the math in my head told me I wouldn’t reach “civilization” for another 40 minutes.